morsznetik/pyPlayer/README.md

 - **legacy**: Simple ASCII character set
   - Low quality, fastest rendering
   - Fastest terminal performance
-  - Bad color support (*it works, but doesn't look great*)
+  - Poor color support (*it works, but doesn't look great*)
-- **block**: Block-based rendering
-  - Very low quality, decently fast rendering
-  - Slow terminal performance
-  - Best-ish color support (*will be reworked with a smarter brightness algorithm, see TODO*)
 - **braille**: Unicode 2x4 braille pattern rendering
   - Best* quality, slow rendering
   - Slow terminal performance
-  - Very good color support (*recommended for high-complexity videos, bad with videos with low dynamic range*)
+  - Decent color support (*recommended for high-complexity videos, bad with videos with low dynamic range*)

-- others **(these are very much unsupported and are deprecated!)**:
+#### Deprecated Rendering Styles

+The following styles are deprecated and will be removed in a future version; they are still useable and show up in the help menu.

+Superseded by halfblock:

+- **block**: Block-based rendering
-  - **blockNoColor**: hacky way to have transparency with block rendering, as the name suggests best way to use it is without color
+- **blockNoColor**: Hacky way to have transparency with block rendering
-  - **blockv2**: hacky way to only have pixel-based rendering with only the full block being used
+- **blockv2**: Pixel-based rendering with only full blocks

 ### Color Support